charlie-heaton/CompLab/GULP/readme.txt

 To use this program, move to the directory /GULPfinal in terminal and run the bash script executable.sh using ./executable.sh.
-The main output should be a graph called 'graphenergies.png'
+The main output should be a graph called 'graphenergies.eps'

 This script will modify the base input file MgO.gin included in this repository to various ratios of MgO to CaO, saving them as different input files.